 Naturevibe Organic Fenugreek Leaves - 1 oz

-5. Curry Leaves - As must be obvious, they are added for their curry flavor and the aroma.
+5. Curry Leaves (Curry Patta) - As must be obvious, they are added for their curry flavor and the aroma.
 They are considered very heart healthy, good for hair and skin, are anti-bacterial, and rich in fiber, vitamins, and minerals like iron, phosphorus and calcium.

 Dried Curry Leaves by Burma Spice - 1 oz